-Latest progress (as of 19th May 2021) from the last report on the action plan has been:
+Latest progress (as of 27 July) from the last report on the action plan has been:

 - Continuation of the Building Risk Review (BRR) Activity.
-Further update on progress is supplied in the specific paper for the BRR. - Protection activity aligned to RBIP. - Reporting on Protection activity to measure performance against the RBIP. - Grenfell action plan moved to Planner to enable greater scrutiny and accountability of actions. - Further analysis carried out to ascertain where the Grenfell Surge funding can be allocated in line with Govt guidelines and activity within our plan. - Continued enforcement activity on high rise buildings following the BRR audit. - Surge funding submissions being sent to NFCC and monies are being allocated and spent.
-More detail on this is provided in the specific paper/update. - All activity on planner aligned the NFCC thematic areas. - A new Head of Protection has been appointed and is due to start imminently.
+Further update on progress is supplied in the specific paper for the BRR. - Protection activity aligned to RBIP. - Continued enforcement activity on high rise buildings following the BRR audit. - Surge funding submissions being sent to NFCC and monies are being allocated and spent.
+More detail on this will be provided in an update paper for September's SLT meeting - A new Area Manager for Prevention & Protection and Head of Protection has been appointed during the last reporting period. - Review undertaken of the ownership and monitoring of the plan moving forwards.